rasmusab/officialcocktails/officialcocktails.com/content/cocktails/aviation.md

 ![](/cocktail-images/aviation.jpeg)

-## Directions for how to make a Aviation
+## Directions for how to make the Aviation

 1. Fill a cocktail shaker with ice.
 2. Add 45 ml of gin to the shaker.